laurence-bird/comms-orchestration/README.md

 [![CircleCI](https://circleci.com/gh/ovotech/comms-orchestration.svg?style=svg)](https://circleci.com/gh/ovotech/comms-orchestration)

-Encriches communication events with customer data and determines the best channel to issue the communication over.
+Enriches communication events with customer data and determines the best channel to issue the communication over.

 Also handles scheduling of comms for delivery in the future.